Royal-Navy/design-system/packages/docs-site/src/library/pages/components/masthead.md

     Type: 'string',
     Required: 'True',
     Default: '',
-    Description: "A url to send the user to if they wish to see the user's profile.", },
+    Description: "A url to send the user to, if they wish to see their profile.", },
 ]} />
 </Tab>